-These healthy Mini Carrot Zucchini Muffins are a delicious way to add a few extra veggies to your day!
+These healthy carrot zucchini mini muffins are a delicious way to add some extra veggies to your day.
 They contain no added sugar and make the perfect snack for on the go!
-Also great for baby-led weaning or as a finger food for toddlers {gluten-free, paleo, & vegetarian}
+Made in less than 30 minutes, they’re a great easy option for baby-led weaning or as a finger food for toddlers! {gluten-free, paleo, & vegetarian}

-I’m always on a mission to add vegetables to as many foods as possible, since we could all use an extra dose of veggies here and there.
+I’m always on a mission to add vegetables to as many foods as possible since we could all use an extra dose of veggies here and there, and these carrot zucchini mini muffins are definitely a tasty way to get those veggies in!

-There are a few unique characteristics of these muffins that not many other muffins would meet.
+There are a few unique characteristics to these little muffins that not many other muffins would meet!

-- There is NO ADDED SUGAR since they are sweetened naturally with dates.
+- There is no added sugar since they’re sweetened naturally with dates.
 But don’t worry, they are plenty sweet.
-You don’t even miss that sugar.
+You don’t even miss the added sugar.

 - Rather than using refined white flour, a mixture of almond flour and coconut flour are used which lends a nice nutty flavour and plenty of healthy fats and fibre.